 - 2 cups (roughly) clean and dry Vegetable Skin strips

-- 1 tsp Corn Starch
+- 1 teaspoon Corn Starch

-- 1 tsp Everything Bagel Seasoning
+- 1 teaspoon Everything Bagel Seasoning

-- 1 tsp Olive Oil
+- 1 teaspoon Olive Oil

-Preheat oven to 400 degrees.
+- Preheat oven to 400 degrees.

-Add the Everything Bagel seasoning and olive oil to the bag and toss to combine.
+- Add the Everything Bagel seasoning and olive oil to the bag and toss to combine.

-Bake 15-20 minutes, depending on the type of skins you have, until browned and crisp (they will crisp a little more as they cool).
+- Bake 15-20 minutes, depending on the type of skins you have, until browned and crisp (they will crisp a little more as they cool).
 Carrot skins will take less time, potato skins more.